Information

 Peninsula Soccer Referee Association

-In 2015, Pensra became a separate legal entity.
+In 2015, Pensra split from Redwood League and became a California corporation.
 In 2018, Pensra obtained 501(c)3 non-profit status.
 Redwood League and Pensra entered into a Memorandum of Understanding that gave Redwood League preferential treatment by Pensra.
-The Memorandum of Understanding expired in 2021.
+The Memorandum of Understanding expired in 2021 and has been extended annually through 2024.